aaadhilll/byfoot-privacy/privacy-policy.md

 The applications and services you design and build with Google APIs must do more than provide value to users.
 We also require that they be secure and provide the appropriate level of privacy demanded by users.
 The following policies are part of the Google APIs Terms of Service.
 They apply to all developers who use Google auth service.
 BYFOOT collect user data such as email address, name and uid are a minimum set of requirements for user registration and authentication.
 We will never sell your personal info to third parties , and won't user your name or company in marketing statements without your permission

+### Delete user data/account

+When you delete BYFOOT account, we follow a deletion policy to make sure that your data is safely and completely removed from our servers or retained only in anonymized for
+If you want to delete your account please follow these steps:
+  1. Go to Homepage
+  2. Select>Settings in the top right-hand corner
+  3. Select>Delete account bottom of the screen
+  4. Select>Agree

 ### Contact Us